Design map-based visualizations

 10. For Spatial Reference, accept the default value of GCS_WGS_1984.

-XY To Line final inputs set
+XY To Line tool parameters

 11. Click Run.

 The HBLL_dist layer is added to the map.
 Depending on the zoom level and extent of your map, it may be difficult to see.
-If you zoom in to one of the higher-density areas, you will see that a set of lines connect each of the original points to their corresponding rounded coordinate point locations.
+If you zoom in to one of the higher-density areas, you'll see that a set of lines connect each of the original points to their corresponding rounded coordinate point locations.

-Zoomed in view of the HBLL_dist lines
+Zoomed view of the HBLL_dist lines

-The attributes table of the HBLL_dist layer
+Attribute table of the HBLL_dist layer

-Add a distance field and calculate its value
+Add a distance field

-You will add a new field to the attribute table of the HBLL_dist layer and calculate its value to get the distances that the points were displaced.
+You'll add a new field to the attribute table of the HBLL_dist layer and calculate its value to get the distances that the points were displaced.

-1. On the attribute table tab for the HBLL_dist layer, click Add.
+1. In the attribute table, click Add.

-You will add a new field to hold the distances in linear units.
+The Fields table appears.
+You'll add a new field to hold the distances in linear units.

-Field Name column for the new field set to Distance
+Field Name column for the new field

-5. Close the Fields: HBLL_dist pane.
+5. Close the Fields view.

-Calculate Geometry button
+Calculate Geometry option

-Length (geodesic)
+Length (geodesic) option

 8. For Length Unit, choose Meters.